Azure-Samples/function-eventhub-vnet/README.md

 Optionally, use the included dev container which contains the necessary prerequisites.

-### Getting started
+### Get the code

-There are two options for getting started - clone the repo via `git clone` and make it your own, or use the Azure Developer CLI (AZD) to clone the template locally and set the AZD environment.
+There are two options for getting the code & related assets - clone the repo via `git clone` and make it your own, or use the Azure Developer CLI (AZD) to clone the template locally and set the AZD environment.

 #### Option 1: Clone via git

 1. Use `git clone` to clone the repo.
+1. Authenticate with AZD.

+    ```bash
+    # Log in to AZD.
+    azd auth login
+    ```

 #### Option 2: Initialize with AZD

 1. Create a new directory (e.g., function-eventhub-vnet) and navigate to the new directory.

     ```bash
     # Create a new directory
     mkdir function-eventhub-vnet